Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 Facebook has released FastText~\cite{joulin2016fasttext,bojanowski2017enriching,joulin2017bag} models for the Sinhala language trained using the Wikipedia corpus.
 They are available as both text models\footURL{http://bit.ly/2JXAyL8} and binary files\footURL{http://bit.ly/2JY5J9c}.
-Using the above models by Facebook, a group at University of Moratuwa has created an extended FastText model trained on Wikipedia, News, and official government documents.
-The binary file\footURL{http://bit.ly/2WowH0h} of the trained model is available to be downloaded. \citet{herathresearch} has compiled a report on the Sinhala lexicon for the purpose of establishing a basis for NLP applications.
+Using the above models by Facebook, \citet{lakmal2020word} have created an extended FastText model trained on Wikipedia, News, and official government documents.
+The binary file\footURL{http://bit.ly/2WowH0h} of the trained model is available to be downloaded. \citet{herathresearch,herathresearch2} have compiled a report on the Sinhala lexicon for the purpose of establishing a basis for NLP applications.
 A comparative analysis of Sinhala word embedding has been conducted by~\citet{lakmal2020word}.
+A similar study was then conducted by~\citet{silva2022generating} analyising the progress that had been made in NLP in the intervening years.
+A dataset\footURL{https://github.com/LIRNEasia/MisinformationCorpusSinhala} consisting of 3576 Sinhala documents drawn from Sri Lankan news websites and tagged (\textit{CREDIBLE}, \textit{FALSE}, \textit{PARTIAL} or \textit{UNCERTAIN}) was published by~\citet{jayawickrama2021corpus} A benchmark data set for Sinhala spell correction was created by ~\citet{sonnadarasinhala} which they put online on Github\footURL{https://github.com/chason94/SinNeuSpellCorrector}. \citet{de2020self} has released a data set\footURL{https://bit.ly/3FTNaMZ} for Sinhala hate speech detection which consists of comments from youtube.
+Another data set consisting of Sinhala hate speech comments pulled from Facebook is available\footURL{https://bit.ly/3j9r3Za} on Kaggle but it does not have an accompanying paper.
+Similarly,~\citet{perera2023comparative} have released a hate annotated dataset\footURL{https://github.com/Isurie/Text-Classification-Module/tree/master/Dataset} of 1600+ annotated Sinhala tweets.
+A text-to-speech data set\footURL{https://github.com/pnfo/sinhala-tts-dataset} with 3300 Sinhala sentences with 7.5 hours of recordings was released by the \textit{Path Nirvana Foundation}.
+The open parallel corpus (\textit{OPUS})\footURL{https://opus.nlpl.eu/} by~\citet{tiedemann2012parallel} curates the largest collection of parallel data between Sinhala and other languages.~\citet{zhang2020improving} sampled data from \textit{OPUS} for 100 languages (including Sinhala) and created the \textit{OPUS100}\footURL{https://github.com/EdinburghNLP/opus-100-corpus} data set as a benchmark for neural machine translation (NMT).
+Thier code is also available on GitHub\footURL{https://github.com/bzhangGo/zero}.
+Further,~\citet{tiedemann2021development} created an NMT benchmark named \textit{Tatoeba MT Challenge}\footURL{https://github.com/Helsinki-NLP/Tatoeba-Challenge} using OPUS data based on Tatoeba\footURL{https://tatoeba.org/}.
+The English-Sinhala data set can also be directly downloaded from a link on Github\footURL{https://github.com/Helsinki-NLP/Tatoeba-Challenge/tree/master/data}.